 The arrival of COVID-19 is an unprecedented event that we take very seriously.
 The National Museum of African American Music (NMAAM) is committed to being a supportive community partner during this uncertain time in our world.
-At this time, our top priority is the health and safety of our staff, their families and the greater Nashville community.
+At this time, our top priority is the health and safety of our staff, their families and our guests.

-- Work from Home: In keeping with recommended social distancing protocols, our employees are working from home.
+- Option to Work from Home: In keeping with recommended social distancing protocols, our employees have the option to work from home.

-- Educational Outreach: All youth and adult public programs are currently suspended to align with closures from Metro Nashville Public Schools and are being evaluated for how they can be reformatted for digital delivery.
+- Educational Outreach: All in-person youth and adult public programs are currently suspended to align with closures from Metro Nashville Public Schools and are being evaluated for digital delivery.

 For more information and preventive tips for COVID-19, please refer to the Centers for Disease Control and Prevention.